aigents/pygents/tokenization.md

       - https://github.com/aigents/pygents/blob/main/notebooks/nlp/TokenizerTest-Runs.ipynb
   - F1=0.96 on Brown (and Brown + Gutenberg Children+Adult) with Brown 100 lines test set
       - https://github.com/aigents/pygents/blob/main/notebooks/nlp/TokenizerTest-Runs-100.ipynb
-- explored freedoom-based models with all possible combinations of grams 1-7 for better F1 with larger test set of 100 lines from B
+- explored freedom-based models with all possible combinations of grams 1-7 for better F1 with larger test set of 100 lines from B
     - https://github.com/aigents/pygents/blob/main/notebooks/nlp/TokenizerTest-Runs-100.ipynb
     - larger corpus does not make better, the best is the smallest B, adding GC+GA to it does not improve (F1=0.96), adding SM to it makes it a bit worse (F1=0.93)